5Diraptor/5D-Utility-Script-Toolbox/README.md

 Here's a bunch of scripts I use a lot, and happy to share them.
 They're general utilities for managing and sorting media files such as images, videos and audio.
 Hope this helps!

-These are built for Windows OS, and heavily relies on ffmpeg and imagemagick.
-You can install them here: https://ffmpeg.org/download.html
+These scripts are built for Windows OS, and heavily relies on ffmpeg and imagemagick.
+ImageMagick is packed with ffmpeg by default, you can install it here: https://imagemagick.org/script/download.php